Limbuwan: Immigration

-Limbus have become minorities, or they have become homeless/landless in their own Homeland today, due to mass immigration in the eighteenth century that was politically and militarily supported by King of Nepal to displace and destroy Limbus, Limbu culture, Limbu language, Limbu literacies and to cultivate in their fertile lands.
+Limbus have become minorities, or they have become homeless/landless in their own Homeland due to mass migration.
 The arrival of the non-limbu settler was part of a policy instituted by Kathmandu encouraging the immigration of Hindus into Limbuwan.
 Limbus, for their part, were urged to settle these emigrants of their lands.

 The Limbuwan Gorkha War was a series of battles fought between the King of Gorkha and the rulers of various principalities of Limbuwan from 1771 to 1774 AD.
 The war came to an end in 1774 with the Limbuwan Gorkha treaty which recognized Limbu peoples' right to Kipat land in Limbuwan and full autonomy.
 History of Limbuwan covers the rest of the Limbuwan History.

 After the conquest of Majh Kirant (Khambuwan /Rai kingdoms) by the Gorkhas, they invaded Limbuwan on two fronts.
 One front was in Chainpur (present-day Sankhuwasabha District) and the second front was in Bijaypur (present-day Dharan, Sunsari District).
 Bijaypur was the capital of the Morang the Kingdom of Limbuwan.